Sage/carbon/rfcs/README.md

 for inclusion in Carbon.
 * RFCs that are candidates for inclusion in Carbon will enter a "final comment period" lasting 3 calendar days.
-The beginning of this period will be signaled with a comment and tag on the RFCs pull request.
+The beginning of this period will be signaled with a comment and tag on the RFC's pull request.
 * An RFC can be modified based upon feedback from the team and community.
-Significant modifications may trigger a new final comment period.
+Significant modifications may trigger a new "final comment period".
-* An RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
-A member of the team should then close the RFCs associated pull request.
+* An RFC may be rejected by the team after public discussion has settled and comments have been made summarising the rationale for rejection.
+A member of the team should then close the RFC's associated pull request.
 * An RFC may be accepted at the close of its final comment period.
-A team member will merge the RFCs associated pull request, at which point the RFC will become 'active'.
+A team member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## The RFC life-cycle